 2. Five Guys: I really enjoy eating at Five Guys.
 You can get a juicy burger (lettuce-wrapped, of course!) and hand-cut fries.
 The staff at Five Guys are super careful about cross contamination too.
 Read about my gluten-free Five Guys experience.
 Check out Five Guy’s allergen menu.
 Avoid Five Guys if you anyone in your family has a peanut allergy.
 They use peanut oil and serve ballpark peanuts as an appetizer.

-3. Chick-Fil-A: Everyone needs to make a run through the drive-thru every once in a while.
+3. Chick-Fil-A: Everyone needs to make a run through the drive-thru every once in awhile.
 Don’t beat yourself up over it, just try to make a good choice.
 The grilled nuggets are gluten-free, as are the fries (just double-check with your local Chick-fil-a that they have a dedicated fryer).
-Read about my gluten-free Chick-Fil-A experience and read their allergen menu too to be certain it’s okay for your dietary restrictions.
+Read about my gluten-free Chick-Fil-A experience and read its allergen menu too to be certain it’s okay for your dietary restrictions.

 4. Pei Wei: Pei Wei is the fast-casual spinoff from PF Chang’s.
-They have several dishes that can be prepared gluten-free, including my favorite, the Spicy Chicken with rice.
+The restaurant has several dishes that can be prepared gluten-free, including my favorite, the Spicy Chicken with rice.
 Let the staff know you want your dish cooked in a clean wok.
 The edamame (ordered gluten-free style) is a great accompaniment to your meal too.
 Check out Pei Wei’s gluten-free options online.

-5. Qdoba: Like Chipotle, Qdoba can offer you a yummy mexican-style lunch that is gluten-free!
+5. Qdoba: Like Chipotle, Qdoba can offer you a yummy mexican-style lunch at this not-dedicated gluten-free fast food restaurant!
 Get a rice bowl (aka naked burrito) with beans and grilled steak and dig into the guac and salsas.
 I’m a bit weary of their chips, taco shells and tortilla strips based on their nutritional guidelines PDF – so I do suggest avoiding those items.
 Check out their menu online for a complete list of Qdoba gluten-free items.
-(I catered my sister-in-law’s baby shower with gluten-free Qdoba – here’s a photo!)

-6. Modmarket: Modmarket is only available in Colorado and Texas – but if you live in those states – you’re a lucky gluten-free gal (or guy).
+6. Modern Market: Modern Market is only available in Colorado and Texas – but if you live in those states – you’re a lucky gluten-free gal (or guy).
 Order any of its salads, soups, pizzas and sandwiches.
 They know how to accommodate you; you’ll feel totally satisfied after your visit and feel good that you’re eating healthily too!
-Read about my gluten-free Modmarket experience.
+Read about my gluten-free Modern Market experience.
 The menu is seasonal and can change from store-to-store.
 Click here for a list of gluten-free items at one of their Colorado restaurants.